Emergency Evacuation Plan

 Surviving a Building Fire

-2. Leave the building through the nearest exit
+Leave the building by the nearest exit

 • Crawl if there is smoke: If you get caught in smoke, get down and crawl.
 Cleaner, cooler air will be near the floor.

-• Feel doors before opening: Feel the metal handle before opening any door.
+• Feel doors before opening: Feel the metal handle before opening any doors.
 If the handle is hot, do not open the door.
 If it is cool, brace yourself against the door, open it slightly, and if heat or heavy smoke are present, close the door and stay in the room.

 • If the nearest exit is blocked by fire, heat, or smoke, go to another exit or stairway.